Registered provider requirements

-Currently the NDIS Commission operates in all Australian states and territories except Western Australia.
-The National Disability Insurance Agency (NDIA) will continue to manage provider registrations in Western Australia until the NDIS Commission begins operating in WA on 1 July, 2020.
+Currently the NDIS Commission operates in all Australian states and territories except Western Australia (WA).
+The National Disability Insurance Agency (NDIA) will continue to manage provider registrations in WA until the NDIS Commission begins operating in WA on 1 July 2020.

 The ‘What does the NDIS Commission mean for providers?’ fact sheet provides a useful overview of the role of the NDIS Commission and provider requirements.

 There are a number of requirements providers must meet to become registered and maintain registration with the NDIS Commission.

 You can learn more about each requirement by clicking the corresponding link in the list below.

 The NDIS Commission will work with you to help you understand and comply with registration responsibilities.

 Registered NDIS providers in states and territories where the NDIS Commission operates must: